johnthagen/python-blueprint/README.rst

 .. code-block:: bash

     # Run all environments.
-    #   To only run a single environment, specify it like: -e pep8
+    #   To only run a single environment, specify it like: -e lint
     # Note: tox is installed into the virtual environment automatically by pip-sync command above.
     (venv) $ tox